IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 8. `sourceName` is the name of the CatalogSource.
 9. `sourceNamespace` is the namespace of the CatalogSource.
 10. (optional) `installMode` is the install mode of the operator, can be either `namespace` (OLM one namespace) or `cluster` (OLM all namespaces).
 The default value is `namespace`.
 Operator is deployed in `openshift-operators` namespace when InstallMode is set to `cluster`.
+11. (optional) `installPlanApproval` is the approval mode for emitted installplan.
+The default value is `Automatic`.

 ## OperandConfig Spec